CarinaFo/berlin_brains_2023/README.md

 ## Program

-#### Day 1 (Thursay October 12, 2023)
+#### Day 1 (Thursday October 12, 2023)
-Morning sesssion: 09:30 am to 1:00 pm => 09:30 to 11:00 am: Carina: How to contribute to MNE/github pull requests
+Morning session: 09:30 am to 1:00 pm

+- 09:30 to 11:00 am: Carina: How to contribute to MNE/github pull requests
-					 11:30 am to 1:00 pm: Nikolai: Turning MNE-based analysis into an interactive app
+- 11:30 am to 1:00 pm: Nikolai: Turning MNE-based analysis into an interactive app

 Afternoon session: 2:00 pm to 5:30 pm => Marijn: Representational similarity analysis with MNE-RSA, including  performing statistical analysis using cluster-based permutation testing